padmini1405/Character_counter_js/README.md

 # How to view

-You can access my website by visiting this [link].
-Feel free to explore the content and get in touch.
+You can access my website by visiting this https://padmini1405.github.io/Character_counter_js/  Feel free to explore the content and get in touch.
 Created as a practice project to demonstrate DOM manipulation and real-time input handling in JavaScript.

 Developed by Padmini K